Broccoli and Cheese Galette – A Fancy Favorite

 - 1 teaspoon Sugar

 - 1/2 teaspoon kosher salt or sea salt

 - 1/4 cup (60ml) cold Water (you may not end up using the full amount)

 - Egg wash (one egg mixed with 2 tablespoons of water) or Heavy Cream, for brushing the crust

-Heat a large skillet over medium-high heat.
-Add the oil and then add the broccoli.
+Make the filling: Heat a large skillet over medium-high heat.
+Add the oil and then add the onion, cook for a minute or so, and then add the broccoli.
 Cook for 3-5 minutes or until tender and bright green.
-Season with salt and pepper.
-Allow to cool and then toss with the cheddar cheese.
-Set aside.
+Season with salt and pepper and set aside.

-Spreading the mixture out evenly to within about 2 inches (5 cm) of the outside edge.
+Put the broccoli mixture and grated cheese in the center of the dough circle.
+Spread out to within about 2 inches (5-cm) of the outside edge.
 Fold the edge of the dough over the filling, creasing and folding until completing the circle.
 Brush the crust with the egg wash or heavy cream.

 - Bake for 50 to 60 minutes, or until the crust is golden.
 Serve warm or at room temperature.